prachikedari15/Prachi-Works-Projects/README.md

 <h1>Hi there, I'm Prachi Kedari! 👋</h1>

   <p>Welcome to my GitHub profile!
-I'm a passionate aspiring Data Scientist with a strong background in data analysis, machine learning, and statistical modeling.
+I'm a passionate Data Scientist with a strong background in data analysis, machine learning, and statistical modeling.
 Here's a little bit about me:</p>

   <h2>🔭 What I'm Currently Working On:</h2>
   <ul>